dioptra-io/geoloc-imc-2023/README.md

 ```
 TODO: explain which files are being downloaded (their purpose) and where to set them.

+For now, all the data are available on demand.
+As they are pretty big files, we are currently setting up a FTP for you to get our data.

 ### [Clone the reprository](#clone-the-repository)

 ```bash